suiginsoft/hebimath/README.md

 ===============================================================================

 ヘビー 【Hebī】
 1. Heavy.
 Big.
 Huge.
-Of great weight; hard to lift or carry: ``A heavy load.''
+Of great weight; hard to lift or carry: "A heavy load."
 2. Extreme.
 Intense.
 Scary.
-Tough. ``A heavy drinker.''
+Tough.
+"A heavy drinker."
 3. Applying power; a final burst of energy.

 ヘビ 【Hebi】
 1. Snake.
 Serpent.
-Reptile. ``Best watch out for that SICP snake!''
+Reptile.
+"Best watch out for that SICP snake!"

 In short, Hebimath is a library capable of performing bignum arithmetic in the same vein as GMP, libtommath, TomsFastMath, MPI and friends.